 - Once you click “Power”, to confirm the selected action (reset counter absorber).
 To disable the printer “Power” button to click again.

 On the wireless front, I got a Linksys WPS54G.
 None of the wizards worked, go figure.
 I ended up being able to connect to the printer’s HTTP configuration interface, but couldn’t configure it on Vista.
-It wasn’t too hard to configure manually with some help.
+It wasn’t too hard to configure manually with some help from the Linksys forums.

 - Add the appropriate printer from Control Panel, Printers, Add Printer